Skip to main content

 There are thousands of translation companies.
 But if you can't speak, no translation system will help you.
 And if you have dyslexia or a brain injury, pen and paper won't help you either.
 So what's left?

 TinkyTown is what's left.
 A QR code on a counter.
 Scan it with your phone.
-Tap a picture.
-The device speaks for you.
+Tap a tile.
+The device speaks your words out loud.
 One tap.
 Zero cognitive load.
 Any language.
 Any building.

 Millions of people.
 Zero infrastructure.